Skip to main contentSkip to main navigationSkip to footer content

 The rehabilitation plan will specify an employment or independent living goal, identify intermediate goals, outline services and resources needed to achieve these goals.
 The VRC and the veteran will work together to implement the plan and achieve successful rehabilitation.

 If a veteran is found not to be entitled to services, the VRC will help the veteran locate other resources to address any rehabilitation and employment needs identified during the evaluation.
-Referral to other resources may include state vocational rehabilitation programs, Department of Labor employment programs for disabled veterans, state, federal or local agencies providing services for employment or small business development, internet-based resources for rehabilitation and employment, and information about applying for financial aid.
+Referral to other resources may include state vocational rehabilitation programs, Department of Labor employment programs for disabled="disabled" veterans, state, federal or local agencies providing services for employment or small business development, internet-based resources for rehabilitation and employment, and information about applying for financial aid.

 Visit the Vocational Rehabilitation and Employment Services web page.
 Or Call toll free 1-888-GI-BILL-1 (1-888-442-4551).